Gig Worker vs Independent Contractor: Guide 2025

 • Gig Economy Tax Implications: Who Pays?

 Contractors are responsible for their taxes.
-Tax specialists handle such taxes and HMRC queries in most cases, specifically in the courier industry.
+Tax specialists typically handle such taxes and HMRC queries, particularly in the courier industry.

 • Benefits: What’s Included?